"I worry that women will conclude that there is no value to an annual well-woman visit," says author Paula Hillard, MD.

 A Clinical Guideline from the American College of Physicians (ACP) is calling into question the need to perform screening pelvic examination in asymptomatic, nonpregnant, adult women.
 In response to the recommendation, based on a systematic review of literature spanning more than 60 years, the American College of Obstetricians & Gynecologists (ACOG) issued a practice advisory in support of its 2014 Committee Opinion on the Well-Woman Visit, suggesting that the annual visit has value and that health care provider and patient should share in the decision about whether to do a pelvic examination.

-Screening Pelvic Examination in Adult Women: A Clinical Practice Guideline From the American College of Physicians was published in Annals of Internal Medicine
+Screening Pelvic Examination in Adult Women: A Clinical Practice Guideline From the American College of Physicians was published in Annals of Internal Medicine.
+The ACOG Practice Advisory on Annual Pelvic Examination Recommendations appears on the College’s website.

 The guideline represents analysis of published literature on pelvic examination in the English language from 1946 through January 2014 identified using MEDLINE and hand-searching.
 “Pelvic examination” was defined as speculum and bimanual examination; Pap smear for cervical cancer screening was not included.
 Outcomes assessed included morbidity, mortality, and harms such as overdiagnosis, overtreatment, diagnostic procedure-related harms, fear, anxiety, embarrassment, pain, and discomfort.
 The evidence and recommendations were graded using the ACP’s clinical practice guidelines grading system.